District Court Freiburg, 10.12.2013, Case No.: 9 S 60/13

 An earlier decision by the Local Court of Cologne addressed the same issue: Local Court Cologne, judgment of 11.01.2001 – Case No. 207 C 221/00

 Important Note: The content of this article has been prepared to the best of our knowledge and belief.
 However, due to the complexity and constant evolution of the subject matter, we must exclude liability and warranty.
-Important Notice: The content of this article has been created to the best of our knowledge and understanding.
-However, due to the complexity and constant changes in the subject matter, we must exclude any liability and warranty.
+The content of this article has been compiled to the best of our knowledge and belief.
+However, the complexity and constant changes in the subject matter make it necessary to exclude liability and warranty.
+If you are unsure whether you are allowed to install a washing machine in the flat or if the landlord prohibits its use, you should seek legal advice.
+In laundry room tenancy law, the balance between contractual use and consideration for other tenants plays a central role.

-If you need legal advice, feel free to call us at 0221 – 80187670 or email us at info@mth-partner.de.
+If you need legal advice, please feel free to call us at 0221 - 80187670 or send us an email at or send an email to info@mth-partner.de info@mth-partner.de

 Lawyers in Cologne provide advice and representation in tenancy law.